LinguaByte1111/XOXA/README.md

 # 📱 XOXA

 **XOXA** is a real-time messaging application built for Android devices.
-It allows users to communicate instantly through private and group chats using text messages, images, and file sharing over the internet.
+It allows users to communicate instantly through private and group chats using text messages, Can run 100 conversations simualtaneously, and emoji's sharing over the internet.
 The project consists of two components: a **Client Application** and a **Server Application**, both running on Android devices.

 ---